Tokyo bid for the 2020 Summer Olympics

 Tokyo 2020 (東京 2020, Tōkyō Nisen-Nijū) was a successful bid for the 2020 Summer Olympics by the city of Tokyo and the Japanese Olympic Committee.
 On September 7, 2013 at the 125th IOC Session in Buenos Aires, Tokyo won their bid to host the games.
 Tokyo previously hosted the 1964 Summer Olympics.
 On August 3, 2016 it was reported that the IOC approved the addition of five sports to the program of the 2020 Olympics including the return of baseball and softball.
-Due to the COVID-19 pandemic, the 2020 Summer Olympics ended up being rescheduled from 24 July 2020 to 23 July 2021.
+The games were postponed from July 24, 2020, to the subsequent year as a result of the COVID-19 pandemic.

 History

 Applicant City phase

 Tokyo was selected by the Japanese Olympic Committee on July 16, 2011 as Japan's bidding city for the 2020 Games.
 The city moved forward with its bid following the March 2011 earthquake and tsunami which affected much of eastern Japan.
 Prior to Tokyo's selection by the Japanese Olympic Committee, Hiroshima expressed interest in hosting but withdrew their plans to bid.

 On September 7, 2011, the Japanese Olympic Committee announced that Tokyo Governor Shintaro Ishihara will be Chairman of the Tokyo 2020 bid committee.
 The bid committee held their first meeting shortly after.
 Towards the end of November 2011 the Tokyo 2020 Council was established.
 It is an advisory board comprises 64 members including Prime Minister Yoshihiko Noda who is the top advisor on the council.
 Tokyo 2020 revealed their bid logo on November 30, 2011.
 Tokyo's 2020 bid would have a budget of $75 million, which is half the amount of their previous 2016 bid, which had a $150 million budget.
 The President of the Japanese Olympic Committee, Tsunekazu Takeda, stated in April 2012 that hosting the games could generate $2 billion for Tokyo.

 In early December 2011, Japan's House of Representatives and House of Councillors passed a resolution giving Tokyo's bid their full support and cooperation.
 This decision also stated that hosting the games would be beneficial to Japan and would be a positive step forward following the recent earthquake and tsunami that Japan experienced earlier in 2011.
 The Cabinet followed by giving the bid its support.
 The bid had full backing of the government.

 In January 2012 polls suggested that nearly 66% of the country supports the bid.

-Tokyo 2020 appointed Yuko Arakida as its Sports Director in February 2012.
+Tokyo 2020 appointed Yuko Arakida as its sports director in February 2012.
 Ayano Egami who won a silver medal in synchronized swimming at the 2000 Summer Olympics will serve as head of online and social media for the bid.

 In April 2012, Tokyo 2020 appointed Tokuaki Suzuki, as the bid's communications director.
 Suzuki previously served as Competitions Director of the Asian Football Confederation.